Model-Estimation-Free, Dense, and High Dimensional Consistent Precision Matrix Estimators: Introduction

 Several studies in the statistics literature have studied precision matrix estimation.
-An excellent survey is by \cite{crz2016}.
-In Section 3 of their paper, they provide two major approaches to precision matrix estimation.
-The first approach is neighborhood-based and closely related to nodewise regression, where a lasso regression is performed for each variable against all others.
-Alternatives to lasso, such as the Dantzig selector, can also be used within this framework (see \cite{cl2011}, \cite{caner2019}).
-The second major approach is based on penalized likelihood estimation.
-As shown by \cite{blp2020}, lasso-type penalties in this context can induce shrinkage bias and lead to overly sparse precision matrix estimates, with many zero entries in each row.
-In a penalized likelihood based setting, they reformulate the problem as a mixed-integer optimization problem, which is solvable using convex optimization techniques.
-This approach produces better results than lasso based approaches.
-Sparsity of precision matrix is used in these two main approaches.
+An excellent survey is by \cite{crz2016} which shows neighborhood and penalization based approaches.
+We refer the readers to that survey for the literature and appendix that we have.
 A distinct approach, commonly used in finance and statistics, derives the precision matrix by inverting the covariance matrix using the Sherman–Morrison–Woodbury (SMW) formula.
 In this framework, sparsity is assumed in the covariance matrix of the idiosyncratic errors, while asset returns are modeled through a factor structure (see \cite{fan2013}, \cite{caner2022}).

-Our approach is different from the three approaches discussed above, and provides a new way of solving the same problem.
-Compared to the first two, we are not assuming exact sparsity in the precision matrix of outcomes.
-Compared to the last one, we are not using SMW formula to invert the covariance matrix.
-This allows us to bypass imposing a structure on the outcomes utilized in the covariance inversion.
-Instead we use a new precision matrix formula without sparsity and rely on hidden factors to generate each outcome.
-This effectively ensures that we do not benefit from the SMW matrix inversion formula.
-To be clear, we use model-free dense estimation, but consistency in high dimensions is achieved through hidden factor based dimension reduction without a need to estimate factors or identify them.
+Our approach is different from the approaches discussed in the literature.
+First of all, we are not assuming exact sparsity in the precision matrix of outcomes.
+We are also not using SMW formula to invert the covariance matrix.